 Atrial Septal Defect In Children

-WHAT YOU SHOULD KNOW:
+WHAT YOU NEED TO KNOW:

-- Keep a current list of your child's medicines: Include the amounts, and when, how, and why they are taken.
-Bring the list and the medicines in their containers to follow-up visits.
+- Give your child's medicine as directed: Call your child's healthcare provider if you think the medicine is not working as expected.
+Tell him if your child is allergic to any medicine.
+Keep a current list of the medicines, vitamins, and herbs your child takes.
+Include the amounts, and when, how, and why they are taken.
+Bring the list or the medicines in their containers to follow-up visits.
 Carry your child's medicine list with you in case of an emergency.
 Throw away old medicine lists.
-Give vitamins, herbs, or food supplements only as directed.

 - Your child has a fever.